jvanlier/til/python/unittest-assert-count-equal.md

 Which happens to be exactly what `assertCountEqual`'s source starts with.

-However, this breaks down when you want to compare unhashable types, e.g. if the sequence contains a dictionary. `assertCountEqual` has quite a bit of case to deal with this situation and at this point there is really no choice but to concede: just use it from `unittest.TestCase().asserCountEqual`.
+However, this breaks down when you want to compare unhashable types, e.g. if the sequence contains a dictionary. `assertCountEqual` has quite a bit of code to deal with this situation and at this point there is really no choice but to concede: just use it from `unittest.TestCase().asserCountEqual`.